 - What wrong turns were taken?
 What can we learn?

 - What are the major challenges facing London today?

 - What kind of London should we steer towards over the next five, 10, or 30 years?

 Cities may be, according to Harvard’s Professor Ed Glaeser, “mankind’s greatest invention”, yet cities vary greatly in what they offer.
 2 Some look worth imitating and desirable to live in, others less so, and each individual will have a different blend of values that drive those views.
 There is a whole industry that attempts to compare cities, identify drivers of economic growth, and gauge quality of life, from the all-encompassing United Nations Sustainable Development Goals through to niche indices, like the Green Space Index, that focus on a narrow set of measures.

 The broader the framework, the more tensions and trade-offs they highlight.
 Is more prosperity and growth a good goal in itself, or should we be more concerned about where that wealth goes, how it is spread, or how it is generated?
 What level of power, and in what form, should citizens hold to shape the destinies of their places?
 Is a dense city better than a sprawling one?
 What priority should tackling climate change, or responding to changing migration patterns have?

 Even our own views can be contradictory.
 All frameworks have their logical flaws.
 But they can help us understand and explore what really matters to us.
 To help us gauge the state of London today, and explore how the city can be improved, we have identified 10 key attributes of a good city as a starting point.
-These attributes provide a lens on city life and we think they will help guide the debate we want to elicit about London’s future, even though some are in conflict or tension with others. and tensions.
+These attributes provide a lens on city life and we think they will help guide the debate we want to elicit about London’s future, even though some are in conflict or tension with others.

 Which future we choose should be driven by the value we place on different aspects of city life.
 How we resolve, or accept, the tensions and competitions across them, should shape the London we want to see, to live in, and the city we leave behind for future generations.